Syria 'chemical attack': What we know

 Western powers said only Syrian government forces could have carried out the attack.
 President Assad denied the allegation, but he did agree to sign the Chemical Weapons Convention and destroy Syria's declared chemical arsenal.

-Experts from a joint UN-OPCW mission also said they were confident that government forces were behind the April 2017 Sarin attack on Khan Sheikhoun, which Mr Assad dismissed as a fabrication.
+Experts from a joint UN-OPCW mission also said they were confident that government forces used Sarin in an attack in April 2017 on the rebel-held Khan Sheikhoun, which reportedly killed more than 80 people.

+President Assad dismissed the attack as a fabrication, but the US carried a cruise missile strike on a Syrian airbase in retaliation.

-The mission has also found that government forces have used chlorine as a weapon on at least three occasions during the civil war.
+The UN-OPCW mission also found that government forces used chlorine as a weapon on at least three occasions during the civil war.